 Check the EFRJ CALENDARto search for events close to you!

 More events will be published closer to the date.

-The EFRJ will launch a new film “Expanding the restorative imagination” based on interviews taken during its 10th international conference in Tirana.
-The film will be subtitled in English, French, Italian, Portuguese, German, Greek, Hebrew, and Russian by EFRJ members who volunteer for this task: if you wish your language to be added among the subtitles, please contact Emanuela Biffi before 10 September.
+The EFRJ will launch a new film “Expanding the restorative imagination” based on interviews taken during its 10th international conference in Tirana (8 minutes).
+The film will be subtitled in several languages by EFRJ members who volunteered for this task and uploaded on the EFRJ Vimeo channel: the link will be public on the first day of the RJ Week, but if you wish to see it before to screen it during your event please fill in the form below.

 AND YOU, WHAT ARE YOU UP TO?